erikdelange/MicroPython-HTTP-Server/README.md

         except Exception as e:  # catch (a.o.)
 ECONNRESET when the client has disappeared break  # close connection#
 ```

+Yes, there are many better and functionally richer examples available on GitHub, but for learning the structure of HTTP requests and responses, and also a bit about uasyncio this code served me well.
+For a detailed understanding of uasyncio see the excellent GitHub pages of [Peter Hinch](https://github.com/peterhinch/micropython-async/blob/master/v3/docs/TUTORIAL.md).

+### Differences between ahttpserver and httpserver
+#### ahttpserver
+- Based on asyncio, making it easy to achieve concurrency.
 #### httpserver
 - Was developed for Pycom's WiPy firmware.
 Only handles a single request at a time as at the time of writing (2021) Pycom's MicroPython version does not include uasyncio which is required by ahttpserver.
-I suggest to use ahttpserver whenever possible as it supports cooperative multitasking.
+Threading must be used when tasks must stay alive.
+See demo.py for an example of using a thread for server-sent events.